2310-Capstone-Team3/capstone-project/README.md

 - [  ] as a vip user I should be able to see vip_only products
 - [  ] as a non-vip user, I should not be able to see vip_only products
 - [  ] as an administrator I should be able to add and edit products
-- [  ] as an administrator I should be able to see all users
+- [ done ] as an administrator I should be able to see all users
-- [  ] as an administrator I should be able to make a user a vip
+- [ done ] as an administrator I should be able to make a user a vip
 - [  ] as an administrator I should be able to mark a product as vip_only, which can only be purchased by vip users.
 - [  ] as an administrator I should be able to see all orders